handsontable/hyperformula/docs/guide/contributing.md

 the merging process.
 3. Always make the target of your pull request the `develop` branch, not `master`.
-4. For any change you make, add test specs in the `test` folder.
+4. For any change you make, add test specs to the `test` folder.
 5. Please lint the code.
 See the section about using linter.
 6. Add a comprehensive description of all the changes.